wyattchris/cooked_challenge/README.md

 Additional Criteria:

-1. Humor - we all need a good laugh to get us through the first week of school
+1. Humor - we all need a good laugh to get us through the first week of sc hool
 2. Additional Features - did your team create additional endpoints, enhance the frontend, etc.

 Final Note: